rbala25/shuffleboard/README.md

 # Shuffleboard

-Multiplayer shuffleboard built on bare-metal C/C++ for the TM4C123 — no OS, no shortcuts.
+60 FPS Multiplayer shuffleboard built on bare-metal C/C++ for the TM4C123 — no OS, no shortcuts.
 ECE319H Final Project.

 ---